Ear Infections in Dogs

 Dogs with allergies are highly susceptible to ear infections though there are many reasons.
 These include the overgrowth of yeast or bacteria (or both), the build up of wax in the ear canal, or the presence of a foreign body in the ear.
 Environmental irritants, autoimmune diseases, diabetes mellitus, tumors, hypothyroidism, and allergic dermatitis can also affect the ear.

 Otitis Externa: Infection of the outer ear canal is known as Otitis Externa.
 This is the most common form of ear disorders in dogs.
 The inflammation of the external ear cannel triggers the condition.
-The inflammation may be caused due bacteria, yeast, parasite, mites, allergies (food), and grass seeds.
-Over eighty percent of dogs with long dropped ear are predisposed to this condition.
+The inflammation may be caused by bacteria, yeast, parasites, mites, allergies (both food related and environmental) Over eighty percent of dogs with long dropped ears are predisposed to this condition.
 Other breeds such as Chines Shar-Pei seem to also be effected due to having narrow ear cannels.

 Otitis Media: Infection and inflammation of the eardrum and middle ear.
 The cause is frequently due an infection in the outer ear (otitis externa).
 The sign and symptom are similar however this condition is more painful.
 A dog will till its head down on the affected side and try to keep it still, due to extreme pain you pet may react to touching.

 - shaking or tilting the head in the direction of the painful ear

 - redness or swelling of the ear flap or canal

 - waxy buildup on, or near, the ear canal

 - hearing loss